Get the most of your visit to Falls Ridge. View All

 Open daily, dawn to dusk

 Easy hiking trails.
 Please stay on the trails to avoid harming sensitive habitat.
 Maps are available at the visitor kiosk.
+There are no bathrooms.

 In 1968, Mr. William P. Bradley, a photographer and publicist, bought the Falls Ridge Preserve area from a local family.
 Mr. Bradley used the property as a retirement home, eventually deeded Falls Ridge to the Conservancy in 1974.